OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Obtaining and Extracting Apps

-There are several ways of extracting apk files from a device.
+There are several ways of extracting APK files from a device.
 You will need to decide which one is the easiest method depending if the app is public or private.

 ##### Alternative App Stores

-One of the easiest options is to download the apk from websites that mirror public applications from the Google Play Store.
-However, keep in mind that these sites are not offical and there is no guarantee that the application hasn't been repackaged or contain malware.
+One of the easiest options is to download the APK from websites that mirror public applications from the Google Play Store.
+However, keep in mind that these sites are not official and there is no guarantee that the application hasn't been repackaged or contain malware.
 A few reputable websites that host APKs and are not known for modifying apps and even list SHA-1 and SHA-256 checksums of the apps are:

 - [APKMirror](https://apkmirror.com "APKMirror")
 - [APKPure](https://apkpure.com "APKPure")